 The cause of debt isn’t the only factor you should consider.
 A big part of deciding whether or not you should help pay off your spouse’s debt depends on how you plan to manage your finances after marriage.
 You might be planning to combine your finances after you tie the knot.
 If so, you’ll probably end up combining your debt, as well.

 My wife and I combined our finances, including our debt, when we got married.
 It worked out great for us.
+It is important to get on the same financial page.

 “We found that working together as a team to pay off her $80,000 of student loan debt helped us grow closer as a couple.”